rollingedit/YouTube-Album-Splitter/README.md

 ## Output Details

-Each successful chapter track is cleaned up like this:
+Each successful song file is cleaned up like this:

 ```text
 Filename:      1.
 Song Name.opus